vmware-private-ai/VMware-generative-ai-reference-architecture/Starter-Packs/Improved_RAG/06-RAG_System_Evaluation/README.md

 relevancy metric is a self-explaining LLM-Eval, meaning it outputs a reason for its metric score.

-- [Faithfulness] (https://docs.confident-ai.com/docs/metrics-faithfulness).
+- [Faithfulness](https://docs.confident-ai.com/docs/metrics-faithfulness).
 The faithfulness metric measures the quality of your RAG pipeline's generator by evaluating whether the actual output factually aligns with the contents of your retrieval context.
 Deepeval's faithfulness metric is a self-explaining LLM-Eval, which outputs a reason for its metric score.